pmean/build-website/text/05/FindingGenes.md

 ![FindingGenes02.jpg not found.](../../../web/images/05/FindingGenes02.png)

-Here\'s a portion of the text file that this software produced
+Here's a portion of the text file that this software produced

 ![FindingGenes03.jpg not found.](../../../web/images/05/FindingGenes03.png)